Irish & Vinson Massif

 Vinson Massif is the highest mountain of Antarctica, lying in the Sentinel Range of the Ellsworth Mountains, which stand above the Ronnie Ice Shelf near the base of the Antarctic Peninsula.
 The mountain was first discovered in 1958 and first climbed in 1966.
 The mountain was named in 2006 after Carl Vinson – US Congressman from the state of Georgia and one of the main supporters of Antarctic research.

 The first Irish born person to climb Vinson Massif was Sheila Dyson in 1997.
 Sheila was born and raised in Dublin and like many of her generation she emigrated to UK in her early 20’s to find work.
 Her summit of Vinson Massif came two weeks before Pat Falvey became the first Irish male to complete the climb.
 Pat Falvey would return to Antarctica a decade later, firstly to lead the 1st Irish expedition on Vinson Massif with Clare O’Leary and John Dowd, and then to lead the 1st Irish expedition to reach the South Pole in 2006.
 The most accomplished Irish adventurer in Antarctica in the current era is Robert Smith who was born and raised in Tyrone and lives in Fort William, Scotland.
 Robert is an accomplished mountain guide who has climbed Vinson Massif 8 times, but has also climbed Mt.
 Sidley and completed a first ascent of Mt.
 Sporli as well as multiple expeditions to the South Pole.

-The following Irish adventurers have climbed Vinson Massif:
+The following Irish adventurers have climbed Vinson Massif up to 2020:

 – Sheila Dyson – Dublin/UK – 1997